 Frontends and Projects

 LiSA is a powerful engine backing several static analyzers for different programming languages and domains, all developed as part of the project.
+Here are some of the main frontends and projects built on top of LiSA:

 Get Involved